 Scandinavia has a big place in my heart, and I love to visit whenever I can.
 One of my favourite cities is Copenhagen, which is a great city break destination all year round.
-I’ve been a number of times now, as I have friends living in the city, and so I’ve put together what I think is the perfect Copenhagen itinerary.
+I’ve been a number of times now, as I have friends living in the city, and so I’ve put together what I think is the perfect three day Copenhagen itinerary.

 Disclosure: This article contains affiliate links.
 This means that if you click a link and purchase something I’ve recommended I may earn a small commission.
 This does not affect the price you pay but helps me to run this site.
 You can read my full affiliate disclosure here.

 Visit Nyhavn – the harbour with the colourful buildings that you have probably seen in photographs.
 It’s one of the more touristy areas of Copenhagen, but very beautiful.

 From Nyhavn, take a canal boat tour around Copenhagen.
 I’ve done it twice and would definitely recommend it.
 It takes you past the famous little mermaid statue and around the waterways of Christianshavn.

 In the afternoon, head to the famous Tivoli Gardens.
 The 3rd oldest amusement park in the world, Tivoli has beautiful gardens, rides, and entertainment venues.

 On your second day in Copenhagen walk to the little mermaid statue, based on the fairytale by Hans Christian Andersen.
 As you walk back along the water, stop at Amalienborg, the winter home of the Danish royal family and continue on to Christiansborg Palace – the Danish Parliament building.